 Every block’s padding, or separation, can be set in its Properties panel under Block Options.
-You can also be set to be hidden when the email is opened on a smaller mobile screen.
+You can also choose to hide content when an email is opened on a smaller mobile screen.

 Best Practice: Use a Text Block for Zephyr scripting.

 To add text to an email, select the content tab and drag the Text content block into a structure.
 You will see the following text appear.

 “I’m a new Text block ready for your content.”

 Click anywhere on that sentence to edit the text (you can triple-click the text to highlight and replace it).
 A number of text formatting tools is displayed: